dellemcsql/dso/README.md

 ---

-Reporting and applying best practices to the overall solution is a cumbersome and time-consuming process.
-To complete best practice setup activities, deployment team/administrators need to: -
+Reporting, validating, and applying best practices to a database solution is a cumbersome and time-consuming process.
+To perform any best practice setup activities, the deployment team/administrators need to: -
 -	gather data about any setting/s in a specific layer,
 -	decide if the current value set for the setting is optimal or not and
 -	set the values as per the recommendation.

-Applying recommendations manually at each layer increases the chances of human error and it requires multiple tools as mentioned below to apply the recommendations which further increases the complexity of the work/process.
+Applying recommendations manually at each layer in any given solution stack increases the chances of human error and it involves working with multiple tools as mentioned below to apply any settings.

 Changing any: -
 -	BIOS setting requires working with iDRAC